Northern Conference 2026

 As the pensions landscape continues to evolve, trustees and practitioners across the UK face growing demands for technical fluency, regulatory awareness, and member-focused decision-making.
 The PMI Northern Conference 2026 offers a dedicated platform to build capability, share best practice, and deepen understanding of the issues shaping pensions delivery today.
 With a strong emphasis on education and practical application, the programme will explore emerging policy developments, scheme governance, and the evolving role of trustees in a post-consolidation environment.

-Sessions will be tailored to support both experienced professionals and those newer to the sector—ensuring relevance, accessibility, and real-world impact.
-Held in Leeds for the third year running the conference reflects PMI’s commitment to regional engagement and professional development.
+Sessions will be tailored to support both experienced professionals and those newer to the sector, ensuring relevance, accessibility, and real-world impact.
+Held in Leeds for the fourth year running the conference reflects PMI’s commitment to regional engagement and professional development.
 Delegates will leave equipped with the tools, insights, and confidence to navigate complexity, drive better outcomes, and contribute to a more inclusive and resilient pensions system.

 • icon